bdisney31/SalesForceCFC/readme.txt

 Daniel Llewellyn
 Pete Freitag

+0.9 -CHANGE LOG- 9/9/2021
+- fix - updated parameters for newer API versions (portalURL and loginURL)
+- fix - adjusted search values when parsing XML data in parseQueryXML to reflect new return format by SalesForce
+- fix - added logic to check for the existance of columns (fields) and add if not present before setting values

 0.8 -CHANGE LOG- 2/2/2010
 - enhancement - unpaged queries with queryObject using disablePagination param
 - enhancement - batchSize default removed from queryObject for better performance